-1. Request Information
+1. Request Information (1 of 3)

-- A. The State of Missouri requests approval for an amendment to the following Medicaid home and community-based services waiver approved under authority of §1915(c) of the Social Security Act. - B. Program Title:
+- A. The State of Missouri requests approval for a Medicaid home and community-based services (HCBS) waiver under the authority of §1915(c) of the Social Security Act (the Act). - B. Program Title (optional this title will be used to locate this waiver in the finder):